 This Slow Cooker Cherry Cola Ham is so easy to make.
 The cherry cola hits the spot with the perfect sweet/salty combination.
 Serve with mash and green beans.

 You can use either a smoked or unsmoked gammon joint it is totally up to you but I much prefer to use the unsmoked version as it is less salty.

 This Slow Cooker Cherry Cola Ham is a Festive favourite in our house.
 Serve with mash and green beans for a Boxing Day lunch.

-Slice your onion and chop the celery sticks into quarters then throw them into the slow cooker.
+Peel and slice your onion widthways and chop the celery sticks into quarters.
+Then chuck them into the slow cooker.

-Cover the slow cooker with the lid, turn on to low and let it cook for around 6-8hours overnight.
-You will notice that the treacle colour of the cherry Coke has now turned clear, no idea how that happens :).
+Cover the slow cooker with the lid, turn on to low and let it cook for around 6-8hours or overnight.

 If you try out this recipe or anything else from my blog, I’d really love to hear any feedback!